bonitasoft/bonita-actorfilter-archetype/src/test/resources/projects/testActorfilterGroovyProject7_13/reference/README.md

 ### Build the project

-To build the project by typing the following command at the root of the project:
+Build the project by typing the following command at the root of the project:

 ```
 ./mvnw clean install